Transcript: Dietary Prevention of Age-Related Macular Degeneration

 Anyone who's ever got a sun burn knows how damaging the UV rays in sunlight can be.
 Imagine what those same rays are doing to the back of our eyeballs, our retinas.
 The eye is designed to take sunlight and focus it like a magnifying glass into the back of our eyes.
 Thankfully, we have a layer of cells in our eye called the retinal pigment epithelium that supports and protects our delicate retinal eyesight machinery.
 The layer builds up yellow plant pigments from our diet like zeaxanthin, which absorbs blue light and protects the retina from the photo-oxidative damage.
-The yellowing of our corneas when we get cataracts may actually be our body's defense mechanism to protect our retinas.
+The yellowing of the lenses in our eyes when we get cataracts may actually be our body's defense mechanism to protect our retinas.
 In fact when you go and surgically remove those cataracts your risk of blindness from macular generation shoots up since you removed that protection.
 Instead of trading one type of vision loss for another, instead of pigmenting the front of your eye with cataracts, better to pigment the back of our eye through diet.
 The pigment in the back of our eye is entirely of dietary origin, thus suggesting that the most common cause of blind registration in the western world could be delayed, or even averted, with appropriate dietary modification.

 Where in our diet do we get it?
 Well, the egg industry brags that eggs are a good source.
 But have six eggs a week for three months and the pigmentation in one’s eyes may barely move—and these were the high lutein free-range certified organic eggs not purchased at a supermarket, but a local farm.